 SQL Server users can run the tests against their SQL Server instances from PowerShell with a pair of cmdlets.
 Get-SqlAssessmentItem provides a list of assessment checks for a specific SQL Server object.
 Invoke-SqlAssessment runs the tests and returns the results of an assessment.

 The included ruleset will test both Server and Database objects, producing a set of results and recommendations to help users conform with Microsoft’s recommended best practices.
 Users can schedule tasks to run periodic assessments against their SQL Server instances.

 For full details of how to use the SQL Assessment API, visit Microsoft’s documentation page.

 Alex Andruschenko, software architect at VIACode, said, “Our developers are proud to work with the Microsoft SQL Server team to bring new monitoring solutions to SQL Server and other Microsoft software products.
 The SQL Assessment API is a valuable addition to SQL Server’s monitoring and assessment tools and will help many businesses to ensure that their database configurations conform to best practices.”

 VIAcode provides a wide range of SQL Server and Microsoft Azure services, including free migration to Azure for users of SQL and Windows 2008.
 These platforms are reaching the end of their life, and Microsoft will stop supporting them soon.

 VIAcode will migrate applications running on Windows 2008 and databases running on SQL Server 2008 to Azure for free.
-Contact our migration experts for a free initial consultation.
+Fill out the form below to talk about a free initial consultation.